Manasi0804/secure-file-sharing/README.md

-# 🔐 Secure File Sharing System (Back-End Intern Test)
+# 🔐 Secure File Sharing System

 A secure file-sharing backend system built using **FastAPI** and **MongoDB**, with role-based authentication, file uploads, and secure download links.